Moldable Object

 Context

-You are ready to start the process of creating an explainable system, either from scratch, or based on some existing software or data.
+You are ready to start the process of creating an explainable system, either from scratch, or based on some existing software or data, to answer specific questions you have.

 Problem